So much to explore!

 A cave dive for experienced divers.
 A beautiful steep wall and 'Horse Shoe Tunnel' take us to the entrance of the Moon Pool, at a depth of 13 metres.
 Moon Pool is one of the most famous caves in Menorca.
 A tunnel leads us through several bends about 50 metres into the rocky coast of Cap d'en Font.
 As we follow this tunnel, we swim over large boulders and round pebbles, until at the end we reach a round room with a circular hole in the ceiling.
 Here we make our safety stop, after which we swim through a halocline before surfacing.
 After a final bend, we are now in a small air pocket.

-On the way back, we look for conger eels, crabs and shrimps, which we find here in large numbers.
+On the way back, we look for conger eels, crabs and shrimps, which we find here in abundance.

 Ocean Diver wreck **

-Menorca's most famous cavern (220 meters long) should not be missed in any logbook!
-Pont d'En Gil is by far the best cavern dive in the western Mediterranean.
+Menorca's most famous cavern (220 metres long) should not be missed in any logbook!
+Pont d'en Gil is by far the best cavern dive in the western Mediterranean.
 The entire cavern is filled with stalactites, stalagmites and columns.
-With a maximum depth of 12 meters and because it is almost always possible to surface, this cavern is also suitable for less experienced divers.
+With a maximum depth of 12 metres and because it is almost always possible to surface, this cavern is also suitable for less experienced divers.

 S'Algar Funnels **